-Henry Chang’s industrial-chic restaurant near Santa Anita Park is an afterthought since it’s located around the corner from Din Tai Fung Dumpling House, but it shouldn’t be.
-Chang has developed one of the best Shanghai-style spots in the San Gabriel Valley, and yes, the chef has a way with Vitamin P. His top pork dish is undoubtedly the quartet of Pork Spare Ribs wrapped in Lotus Leaves ($12.95).
+I can imagine that Chang’s Garden sometimes feels like an afterthought.
+Henry Chang’s industrial-chic restaurant near Santa Anita Park is located around the corner from Taipei-born juggernaut Din Tai Fung Dumpling House, one of the busiest restaurants anywhere in Los Angeles.
+Certainly there’s room for more than one destination Chinese restaurant in Arcadia.
+Especially during peak times at Din Tai Fung, when waits can reach two hours.
+Chef Chang has developed Chang’s Garden into one of the best Shanghai-style Chinese food spots in the San Gabriel Valley.
+Yes, it helps my view that the chef has a way with Vitamin P. His top pork dish is undoubtedly the quartet of Pork Spare Ribs wrapped in Lotus Leaves ($12.95).

-Unfurl each still-hot leaf to reveal chile-flecked rice that’s flavored with melted hog fat.
+Unfurl each still-hot lotus leaf to reveal chile-flecked rice that’s flavored with melted hog fat.
 Peel away the glutinous coating to find a single spare rib that’s tender and aromatic from being steamed in the lotus leaf.
 The pork pulls from the bone with a soft stab from a chopstick.
-The spice level seems to have died down since my last taste, but this is still a must-order Dose of Vitamin P.
+The spice level seems to have died down since my last taste of this dish at Chang’s Garden, but this is still a must-order Dose of Vitamin P.

 Dose of Vitamin P is a new feature that spotlights my favorite pork dish from the previous week.